fitsyu/NumberSpeller/README.md

   e.g: 1234567

-- Splits your number into triples
+- Splits your number into triples starting from the rear

   i.e: 1234567 becomes 1, 234, 567